willww64/kiss4fun/duck-etcd/README.md

-# duck-etcd
+# duck-etcd (WIP)

 > If it writes like an etcd and it reads like an etcd, then it must be an etcd.

-A toy KV store written in purely bash.
+A toy KV store written in pure bash.

 Features implemented:

-- put, del, get, watch
+- basic ops (put, del, get, watch)
 - prefix support
 - full revision support (including create & mod revision)
 - `etcd` & `etcdctl` command